jamesbriggs/perl-petstore-enhanced/README.md

 **Developer Features**

 - sets common options like mode=production, secrets and title
+- has /admin route with separate admin username and password
 - has complete set of typical development directories, including public/, samples/, t/, and templates/
 - shows how to correctly version the API in the format v1.0
 - stores sample pet data in an array to avoid database dependencies.